cheshirekow/protostruct/tangent/protostruct/README.rst

 Use `protostruct` to add modern extensible serialization and over-the-wire messaging to your existing native "pure" C APIs.

+Protostruct uses the protocol buffer IDL as the canonical representation of the message definition, but includes tooling to reverse the message description from existing C structures.

 Protostruct works in two steps `compile` and `gen`.

 .. __: https://developers.google.com/protocol-buffers